Glycemic Index of Condensed milk

 What is the glycemic index of Condensed milk?

-Condensed milk has a glycemic index (GI) of 61, which is classified as medium GI.
-With a medium GI of 61, Condensed milk provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Condensed milk has a glycemic index of 61, which is classified as medium GI.
+This means it has a moderate impact on blood sugar levels.

 What is the glycemic load of Condensed milk?